intel-analytics/ipex-llm/ppml/README.md

 </p>

 With BigDL PPML, you can run trusted Big Data & AI applications
-- Trusted Spark SQL & Dataframe: you can do trusted big data analytics, such as Spark SQL, Dataframe, Spark MLlib
+- Trusted Spark SQL & Dataframe: with the trusted Big Data analytics and ML/DL support, users can run standard Spark data analysis (such as Spark SQL, Dataframe, MLlib, etc.) in a secure and trusted fashion.
-- Trusted ML: you can run trusted machine learning programs, such as MLlib, XGBoost
+- Trusted ML: with the trusted Big Data analytics and ML/DL support, users can run distributed machine learning (such as MLlib, XGBoost) in a secure and trusted fashion.
-- Trusted DL: you can run trusted deep learning programs, such as BigDL, Orca, Nano, DLlib
+- Trusted DL: with the trusted Big Data analytics and ML/DL support, users can run distributed deep learning (such as BigDL, Orca, Nano, DLlib) in a secure and trusted fashion.
 - Trusted FL (Federated Learning): TODO

 ## Getting Started with PPML